ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Understanding lookup plugin paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, lookups are executed with a working directory relative to the role or play (as opposed to local tasks, which are executed relative to the executed script).
-However, there are some special cases.
+Lookups are executed with a working directory relative to the role or play (as opposed to local tasks, which are executed relative to the executed script).
+However, some lookups search additional paths for files and other resources.

  - Lookup plugins that interact with files, including ``file``, ``fileglob``, ``template``, and ``filetree``, search three additional paths when looking for files: ``/path/to/roles/my_role/``, ``/path/to/roles/my_role/tasks/``, and ``path/to/my_playbook``.
- - If you add a ``files``, ``vars`` or ``templates`` parameter when you use a lookup plugin, the plugin will use the ``ansible_search_path``, to find those files.
+ - If you add a ``files``, ``vars`` or ``templates`` parameter when you use a lookup plugin, the plugin uses the ``ansible_search_path``, to find those files.

-For more details on relative paths in Ansible, see :ref:`<playbook_pathing>`.
+For more details on relative paths in Ansible, see :ref:`playbook_pathing`.

 Controlling lookup plugin errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^